SD6103/13Sept_Sahil/Assignment/HTML5/HMTL5.md

 => Some attributes of Video Tag :

-    - autoplay : When the page is loaded video will stated automatically.
+• autoplay : When the page is loaded video will stated automatically

-    - controls : It display video control such as play, pause and stop.
+• controls : It display video control such as play, pause and stop

-    - muted : When the page is loaded video will be automatically muted.
+• muted : When the page is loaded video will be automatically muted

-    - loop : Video start again when it is finished.
+• loop : Video start again when it is finished.

 ---